dotnet/pinvoke/CONTRIB.md

 The [sigimp tool][SigImp] will automatically generate P/Invoke signatures for most Win32 functions and interop types.
 Use it to save time and improve accuracy as we collect these signatures into these reusable libraries.
 But try to cut down the verbose output that may be produced by a tool.
+And always double-check the generated code because these tools are known to sometimes misinterpret parameter types.

 Remember whether you write the signatures yourself or use a tool, to follow the rest of the guidelines in this document.